 The BlueLevel Scene

-The BlueLevel scene is almost identical to the MyGame object from the previous project with the exception of supporting the new Scene class and scene transition.
+>>HEREThe BlueLevel scene is almost identical to the MyGame object from the previous project with the exception of supporting the new Scene class and scene transition.

 Create and edit blue_level.js file in the my_game folder to import from the engine index.js, MyGame, and SceneFileParser.
 Define and export BlueLevel to be a subclass of the engine.Scene class.